farhana-95/next_js_test/README.md

 npm run dev
 ```
 ## Check API on postman
-- Open Postman and go to 'http://localhost:3000/api/fetch_user'.
+- Open Postman and go to 'http://localhost:3000/api/userData'.
 - Input ID in the body and set the method to 'POST'.
-- Click send, and the result will be shown from the sample data in 'users' in the 'fetch_user.ts' file.
+- Click send, and the result will be shown from the sample data in 'users' in the 'userData.ts' file.